harta55/EnTAP/docs/source/basic_usage.rst

     * eggnog_exe_path=/EnTAP/libs/eggnog-mapper/emapper.py
     * eggnog_download_exe=/EnTAP/libs/eggnog-mapper/download_eggnog_data.py
     * eggnog_database=/EnTAP/libs/eggnog-mapper/data/eggnog.db (downloaded during Configuration)
-    * entap_tax_bin_database=/EnTAP/bin/ncbi_tax_bin.entp (binary version, downloaded during Configuration)
+    * entap_database_bin_path=/EnTAP/bin/entap_database.bin (binary version, downloaded during Configuration)
-    * entap_tax_text_database=/EnTAP/databases/ncbi_tax.entp (text version, downloaded during Configuration)
+    * entap_database_sql_path=/EnTAP/databases/entap_database.db (text version, downloaded during Configuration)
-    * entap_tax_download_script=/EnTAP/src/download_tax.pl
-    * entap_go_database=/EnTAP/bin/go_term.entp (binary version, downloaded during Configuration)
     * entap_graphing_script=/EnTAP/src/entap_graphing.py
     * interpro_exe_path=interproscan.sh

 These can be changed to whichever path you would prefer.
 If something is globally installed, just put how you'd normally run the software after the '=', such as 'diamond' for DIAMOND.
 EnTAP will recognize these paths first and they will override defaults.

 This configuration file will be automatically detected if it is in the working directory, otherwise the path to it can be specified through the |flag_path| flag.
 The config file is mandatory!

-The entap_tax_text_database will only be used in Configuration and thus is not needed in Execution.You can specify this if you downloaded the text version of the database (from python script) separately
+During configuration, the EnTAP database will default to being downloaded from the following FTP address (you can also generate them locally if you are having compatibility issues)

+    * |entap_bin_ftp|
+    * |entap_sql_ftp|

 .. note:: Be sure you set the paths before moving on (besides the databases that haven't been downloaded yet)!

 .. _usage-label: